Build market-ready scientific skills and take them to the world.

 - Complete no more than 15 introductory level (100 coded) courses in total (180 units), including the core course

 - You must select and register your compulsory major(s)/minor(s) as soon as possible

-- MTH100 does not assume you have successfully completed Years 11-12 Mathematics B (or equivalent).
-MTH100 does not meet the prerequisite necessary to enrol in advanced level mathematics courses.
-Should you wish to proceed to 200 or 300 level mathematics courses, you would first need to successfully complete MTH100 and then MTH103 or MTH104.
+- MTH103 and MTH104 assume you have successfully completed a Years 11-12 mathematics subject (or equivalent), and preferably at least Maths B. Should you wish to proceed to 200 or 300 coded mathematics courses, you would first need to successfully complete MTH103 and MTH104 to meet prerequisite requirements.

 - Courses within this program are assessed using a variety of assessment methods which may include essays, seminar presentations, reports, in-class tests and examinations

 - As part of your USC program, you may apply to Study Overseas to undertake courses with an overseas higher education provider

 - Only a full-time study option is available to international students on a Student Visa

 - Refer to the Planning your study page to manage your progression

 - You may wish to use electives to complete an additional major or minor

 - Register your selected major(s) and/or minor(s)